kienle83/simplechat/README.md

 INSTRUCTIONS:
 1. Clone the repository then go to the folder in CLI
+2. npm install
-2. npm start
+3. npm start
-3. open link "http://localhost:10080" on first tab
+4. open link "http://localhost:10080" on first tab
-4. open the second tab on private mode with same link "http://localhost:10080"
+5. open the second tab on private mode with same link "http://localhost:10080"
+6. enjoy to chat

 HOW TO INSTALL:
 npm init